k-ai-Documentation/vue-demo-search/README.md

 ```
 npm install
 ```
-+ check in your package.json and node_modules, sdk-js should be installed.
++ check in your package.json and node_modules, kaistudio-sdk-js should be installed.

 + check .env.development has VUE_APP_ORGANIZATION_ID, VUE_APP_INSTANCE_ID and VUE_APP_API_KEY.

-+ in your vue file, import sdk-js.
++ in your vue file, import kaistudio-sdk-js.
 ```
 import { KaiStudio } from "kaistudio-sdk-js";
 ```